green-coding-solutions/documentation/content/en/docs/prologue/philosophy-methodology.md

 We want to reuse infrastructure files as best as possible.

-Therefore our tools consumes ready-built containers and can will also be able to consume Kubernetes infrastructure files.
+Therefore our tools consumes ready-built containers and will also be able to consume Kubernetes infrastructure files.

 The format of the [usage_scenario.yml →]({{< relref "usage-scenario" >}}) is based of the `docker-compose.yml` specification but does provide additional options to run the container, which are very helpful in terms of reusing other peoples containers.
 For instance you can run an `apt install` to install one missing tool in a standard `ubuntu` container without having the need to create a new image on DockerHub.

 However we do not allow the full options of `docker compose` as this would allow to mount arbitrary volumes on our measurement machines or even run in `--priviledged` mode.

 ## Reproducibility & Open Data

-To make people energy aware when using and creating software we believe that it is essential to have every measurement open and visible.
+To make people energy aware whilst using and creating software we believe that it is essential to have every measurement open and visible.

-Also the tools to measure must be free and open-source (FOSS).
+The tools used to make these measurements must also be free and open-source (FOSS).

 To however compare one measurement with another we believe that energy comparisons between different softwares running on hardware setups is not feasible.